 The main town is a sleepy harbor town.
 The harbor is a pleasant place to have a leisurely lunch spotting the sea turtles coming up for air.

 What is of archaeological interest here are some Lycian rock tombs like the ones that can be seen across the channel on the Lycian coast in nearby places like Antiphellus and Myra.
 They can be found cut into the cliff along the same stretch of coast where the castle is located, just outside the mouth of the harbor.

 The walk along the path at the bottom of the hill under the castle is very scenic, and the view from the castle above is even more so.

 There is a small archaeological museum near the tombs as well.

 Tips for the Visitor

 The island is considered remote from the Greek perspective but has flights to Athens and ferry service to Rhodes.
-There are also ferries which make the 20-minute journey both ways between Kastellorizo and Kaş both in the morning and in the evening, so it can be done as a day-trip if you are staying in Kaş.
+There are also ferries which make the 20-minute journey between Kastellorizo and the Turkish town of Kaş both in the morning and in the evening, so you can visit the island as a day-trip if you are staying in Kaş.